Kensaa/y86fmt/README.md

 # Y86 Formatter

 ## Requirements
-- The Rust toolchain is required to compile and install the formatter.
+- The Rust toolchain is required if you want to compile the formatter yourself

 ## Installation
 You can install y86fmt using cargo: